microsoft/healthvault-java-sdk/README.md

 This project comprises an SDK to access HealthVault and some sample ui's allowing a user to view and add weight measurements.

+NOTE:  The HVSample project has been migrated to Android Studio.
+For information on how to run the sample, access the Readme file here (https://github.com/Microsoft/healthvault-java-sdk/tree/master/HVSample/README.md)

 ## Building

 The build environment relies on Maven.  (http://maven.apache.org)